Fay Tincher: Early years

 Tincher was born in Topeka, Kansas, and was the daughter of George Tincher and Elizabeth Tincher.
 She had three sisters, Mary, Ruth, and Julia.
 Her father was mayor of Topeka and the state printer.
 As a child, she studied dance, elocution, and music.
-When she was a teenager, she attended a dramatic school in Chicago and performed in light opera there.
+During her teenage years, she went to a dramatic school in Chicago and participated in light opera performances.

 Early career

-Although Tincher planned to perform in dramas, she ended up in comedy and later went into vaudeville, performing in Europe as well as in the United States.
+Although Tincher planned to perform in dramas, she ended up in comedy and later went into vaudeville, performing in Europe and in the United States.

 Tincher began her career on stage.
-In 1908 she was touring in California with The Merry Go Round Company.
+In 1908, she was touring in California with The Merry Go Round Company.
 In August of that year she may have married fellow actor, Ned Buckley, on a dare.
 He was a Yale graduate and a resident of Bridgeport, Connecticut.
 She visited her lawyer at the New York Life Insurance Building at 112-114 Broadway (Manhattan).
 She asked him to obtain a divorce if he learned that she was truly wed.

 While performing on the Keith-Albee-Orpheum vaudeville circuit, Tincher was approached by a man who commented about her resemblance to actress Mabel Normand.
 She did not know Normand because she had never seen a movie in 1913.
-The agent gave her his card and said he wanted director D.W.
+The agent gave her his card and said he wanted the director D.W.
 Griffith to see her.
 The following day she came calling at Biograph Studios.
-In her first role Griffith cast her in the role of a vamp.
+In her first role, Griffith cast her in the role of a vamp.
 Within three weeks she began to play comedy, at first slapstick, and later comedy drama.

 Films

 Tincher's film debut came in 1914.
 She played in Bill Manages A Fighter (1914), one of a series of Bill comedy shorts.
 It was made by the Komic Pictures Company of Los Angeles, California.
 The performers worked out of the Reliance Studios.
 Directed by Edward Dillon, former ex-lightweight fighter Hobo Dougherty was among the featured actors.
 In one scene Tincher encourages Dougherty to get knocked out on film.
-However she has trouble convincing the fight veteran that he is not really in a pugilistic contest.
+However, she has trouble convincing the fight veteran that he is not really in a pugilistic contest.

-By the end of 1915 Tincher worked for the Fine Arts Film Company.
+By the end of 1915, Tincher worked for the Fine Arts Film Company.
 Aside from comic roles, she often depicted working class types such as a laundry girl in Laundry Liz (1916).
 Dillon directed and Anita Loos was the scenarist.
 The short movie was released by the Keystone Film Company.
 In Skirts (1916) Tincher plays an artist's model who becomes a victim of drugs.
 This was a new type of role for her.
 Tully Marshall plays the artist.